Irritable Bowel Syndrome (IBS)

 Etiology

-Evidence exists showing an association between functional variants in the sucrase-isomaltase (SI) gene and an increased risk of irritable bowel syndrome.
-In one study, investigators sequenced SI exons in seven familial cases, as well as screened for four congenital sucrase-isomaltase deficiency (CSID) mutations and a common SI coding polymorphism in a multicenter cohort comprised of 1887 patients and control subjects, and found that individuals affected by the SI mutations that code for defective or enzymatic activity in disaccharides had a predisposition to irritable bowel syndrome.[22]
-Similarly, another multinational genotype study of 2207 patients indicates that there is an increased prevalence of rare sucrase-isomaltase pathogenic variants in those affected by irritable bowel syndrome.[23]
+Disaccharidase deficiency (lactase, fructase, sucrase, isomaltase) is common in the general population and more common in IBS patients.[51]
+Relatively recent evidence shows an association between functional variants in the sucrase-isomaltase (SI) gene and an increased risk of IBS.
+In one study, investigators sequenced SI exons in seven familial cases, as well as screened for four congenital sucrase-isomaltase deficiency (CSID) mutations and a common SI coding polymorphism in a multicenter cohort comprising 1887 patients and control subjects.[52]
+The investigators found that individuals affected by the SI mutations that code for defective or enzymatic activity in disaccharides had a predisposition to IBS.[52]
+Similarly, another multinational genotype study of 2207 patients indicates that there is an increased prevalence of rare sucrase-isomaltase pathogenic variants in those affected by IBS.[53]

 Epidemiology

 Patients often retrospectively note the onset of abdominal pain and altered bowel habit in childhood.
-Approximately 50% of people with irritable bowel syndrome report symptoms beginning before age 35 years.
-The development of symptoms in people older than 40 years does not exclude irritable bowel syndrome but should prompt a closer search for an underlying organic etiology.
+Approximately 50% of people with IBS report symptoms beginning before age 35 years.
+The development of symptoms later in life does not exclude IBS but should prompt a closer search for an underlying organic etiology.

 Prognosis

-Patients with irritable bowel syndrome may carry an increased risk of ectopic pregnancy and miscarriage, but not stillbirth.
+Individuals with IBS may carry an increased risk of ectopic pregnancy and miscarriage—but not stillbirth.
 The reasons for this are unknown.
-Whether the risk increases because of IBS itself, or because of another factor such as medications used for irritable bowel syndrome, is unknown.[26]
+Whether the risk increases because of IBS itself, or due to another factor such as medications used for IBS, is unknown.[57]

 Patient Education

-Clinicians may also wish to refer patients to the following short video, which provides a simplified but clear and concise overview about what irritable bowel syndrome is, and its epidemiology, risk factors, and management options, as well as a brief explanation of the difference between irritable bowel syndrome and inflammatory bowel disease.
+Clinicians may also wish to refer patients to the following short video, which provides a simplified but clear and concise overview about what IBS is and its epidemiology, risk factors, and management options, as well as a brief explanation of the difference between IBS and inflammatory bowel disease (IBD).

 View Video

-What is irritable bowel syndrome (IBS)?
-IBS is a condition that involves recurrent abdominal pain as well as abnormal bowel motility, which can include diarrhea and/or constipation.
+Irritable Bowel Syndrome (IBS).
+What is IBS?
+IBS is a condition that involves recurrent abdominal pain, as well as abnormal bowel motility, which can include diarrhea and/or constipation.

 History and Physical Examination